Oh do I disagree with that one.

 Sometimes, you just have to say No, without the guilt over being fussy.

 A high-quality no is empowering.
 You’ll feel your confidence rise when the wrong commitments are off your plate, and you’ll be dying to get into your other projects.

 Just about everyone in the workforce has a specialty.
 Find yours, work like crazy at it, and do it better than anyone.
 Only then will the right opportunities find you.

 If you’re like most of us, your first attempts at painting were probably humbling.
 Putting yourself out there is no different.

 You’ll feel lost at first and you’ll get knocked down a few times.
 Even the big names can fail miserably, and they have big reputations on the line.

 But no setback is permanent, not for any artist.

-More artists than ever are becoming successful in doing what they love, even before becoming household names.
+More artists than ever are becoming successful, even before becoming household names.

-Don't worry if you feel you haven't paid your dues yet.
-If you really want to, you can always pay them later on.
+Don’t worry if you haven’t paid your dues yet.
+You can pay them later on.